Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Methods

 \subsection{Planet Properties}

-Planet properties are stored as lists of different lengths (where the length is the number of planets) for each system.
+We store planet properties as lists of different lengths (where the length is the number of planets) for each system.
 In intact systems, the evolutionary timescale of each planet $\tau$ is equal to the system age.
 To compute the evolutionary timescale $\tau$ for each planet in disrupted systems, we first need to assign them \textit{disruption modes}.
 A ``disruption event" for our purposes is one that results in a dynamically warmer configuration; such an event could be as catastrophic as a planet-planet collision (such as the late-heavy bombardment event leading to the unusual composition and orbit of Mercury).
 Or, it might manifest in a way that poses a less immediate threat to hypothetical organisms, such as a modest increase in eccentricity occurring over millions of years.
 We investigate both scenarios, where \textit{collision} is a disruption mode in which no organisms persist and the evolutionary clock resets to zero ($\tau=A-A_d$).
 Alternatively, \textit{migration} is a disruption mode in which the evolutionary clock need not reset to zero, and we treat the evolutionary timescale $\tau$ for a planet as that of a planet in an intact system, that is $\tau=A$.
 We include a parameter called the \textit{collision fraction} $f_{c}$ in our simulations, which simply determines the probability that any planet in a disrupted system undergoes a catastrophic event in which all putative life become extinct.
-Throughout this paper, we assume $f_{c}=0.5$ unless otherwise noted, and we explore the effects of varying $f_{c}$ in Section \ref{sec:Collison-Fraction}.
+Throughout this paper, we assume $f_{c}=0.5$ unless otherwise noted.
+We make this choice for simplicity given that we have no prior knowledge of the implications of disruptive events on evolutionary clocks.
+We therefore assume that disruptive events cause evolutionary clocks to reset half of the time in our simulations.
+The implication of this choice for our results is that the mean $\tau$ of planets in disrupted systems is an intermediate value between that of full collision (always reset evolutionary clock) and full migration (never reset).
+We explore the effects of varying $f_{c}$ in Section \ref{sec:Collison-Fraction}.
 This process by which $\tau$ is assigned is shown in Figure \ref{flowchart}.
 This method by which we assign the parameters that determine $\tau$ is such that we can numerically predict the distributions of $\tau$ in disrupted and intact systems.
 The formalism for these numerical predictions is provided in the Appendix in Section \ref{sec:Numerical-Predictions}.

 We choose orbital periods $P$ of planets log-uniformly per \cite{Foreman_Mackey_2014}:

 Semi-major axes $a$ are then calculated using Kepler's third law from the periods and $M_{\star}$.

 Radii and masses of planets are randomly drawn from those of a mock sample of planets orbiting \textit{TESS} targets from \cite{Ballard19}.